 At Baker Hostetler, Bill managed the legal work in mergers, acquisitions, dispositions, spin-offs, and reorganizations involving public and private companies, and counseled companies with respect to corporate matters, takeover defense, public offerings, and compliance with securities laws.

 During his tenure in private practice, Bill was listed in Marquis' Who's Who in America and The Best Lawyers in America.
 For his work on the spin-off of Scripps Networks Interactive, he was chosen to be a member of BTI Consulting Group's 2007 "Client Service All-Star Team for Law Firms," a designation shared that year by only 113 lawyers in the United States.
-Bill serves on the boards of the May Festival and the Greater Cincinnati Pro Bono Partnership, and is a member of the YWCA’s Racial Justice Subcommittee, which organizes the annual Heart-to-Heart Breakfast to promote racial justice in Cincinnati.
+Bill serves on the board of the May Festival, which is the nation’s oldest continuous choral festival in the Western Hemisphere, and is a member of the YWCA’s Racial Justice Subcommittee, which organizes the annual Heart-to-Heart Breakfast to promote racial justice in Cincinnati.